 - prevention and contrast of SGBV (sexual and gender-based violence);

-- multiculturalism and intercultural communication;
+- intercultural communication;

 - stigma management and social exclusion;

 - qualitative research methodologies (especially intersectional and participative approaches).